 The following criteria must be met for the volunteer to receive a Volunteer Recognition Certificate.
 Organizations may not nominate themselves.
 Nominations must come from the organization for which service was performed.
 All submissions must be accompanied by a narrative statement that describes the nominee’s community service activities and demonstrates how those activities address the community’s serious social problems.
 Narratives should no longer than 250 words.
 Volunteers with identical, generic narratives will not be issued certificates.
 Please write unique narratives for each volunteer (For questions related to this, please contact Katie Barlow).
 One time or short-term volunteers (unless otherwise noted) are not eligible.

 Achievement – The nomination must reflect the actual accomplishments achieved through voluntary service.

 Community Needs – The voluntary community service must address unmet human, educational, environmental or public safety needs.

 Ongoing Involvement – The voluntary community service must be ongoing rather than a one-time activity, with the exception of outstanding service for short-term crisis situations.

 - Must be a Utah resident; no age limit

 - Must be an unpaid volunteer, not a National Service Participant

 - Must be a volunteer in the organization of the nominator

 The certificate will recognize Utah residents who demonstrate exemplary volunteer service to their community.
 The certificate will be signed by the Lt.
-Governor and will be distributed by the Utah Commission on Service and Volunteerism on a bimonthly basis.
-In addition to certificate recognition, one volunteer will be chosen bimonthly to be featured on the Utah Commission on Service and Volunteerism website.
+Governor and will be distributed by the Utah Commission on Service and Volunteerism on a monthly basis.
 Requests for Volunteer Recognition Certificates may be submitted by anyone, and there is no deadline for submission.

 Power of Service Award